Yemen's cholera crisis laid bare in new hospital footage

 The United Nations has counted 777,229 suspected cases as of October 2, many of them in children.
 As of September 13, there were 2,074 known deaths from cholera across the country, according to the WHO, with previous reports estimating that 5,000 people were being infected each day.

-Sabah Abdullah Salim, whose two-year-old son Mohammed has cholera, sought help from an IRC mobile hospital in Al Buraiqeh.
+Sabah Abdullah Salim, whose 2-year-old son, Mohammed, has cholera, sought help from an IRC mobile hospital in Al Buraiqeh.

 She told the IRC that her family fled the ongoing violence only to end up in a village without clean water.

-"My son was crying and he had diarrhea and he started losing weight so I brought him (to an IRC mobile hospital team)," she said in the video.
-"This makes me feel sad and stressed, I even cry.
-I would love to live in a place where there is no war and no illnesses."
+"My son was crying, and he had diarrhea, and he started losing weight, so I brought him (to an IRC mobile hospital team)," she said in the video.
+"This makes me feel sad and stressed.
+I even cry.
+I would love to live in a place where there is no war and no illnesses.

 "I hope one day we will be able to eat, walk, drink and live happily in our city and not keep on moving from one city to another and watch our kids suffer from different illnesses."